tylerlaberge/Jasper/README.md

 Lets save everything and run again.

     jasper features

 ![alt text](https://github.com/tylerlaberge/Jasper/blob/master/img/FailingRun.jpg)

-As you can see an exception occured.
+As you can see an exception occurred.
 Jasper highlights in red the failing features, scenarios, and steps.
 All exceptions are display in yellow.

-The 'FAILURE: Expected 55 to be less than 0' description is the message of the exception that occured.
+The 'FAILURE: Expected 55 to be less than 0' description is the message of the exception that occurred.
 It is easy to read because it comes from Jasper's 'Expect' assertion library which will throw a clean exception when an assertion fails.
-You can see the exact line the exception occured is at the point in the 'then' step when we say 'Expect(context.result).to_be.less_than(0).
+You can see the exact line the exception occurred is at the point in the 'then' step when we say 'Expect(context.result).to_be.less_than(0).

 More information about the display can be found [here](https://github.com/tylerlaberge/Jasper#the-display)

 **Note: If you are not seeing colored output try using the '--ansi' flag in your jasper command.**

     jasper --ansi features

 The ansi flag forces Jasper to use ansi escape sequences during coloring.
 By default if you are on Window's Jasper does not use ansi escape sequences.
 Some terminals however support ansi even if you are on windows, such as git bash, and in those cases you would want to use the --ansi flag even if you are on windows so that you get colored output.
 Linux and mac will use ansi sequences no matter what.

 At this point you should understand the basics of Jasper.
 You can define as many features as you want in as many files as you want so long as their filenames end in feature.py and you should be good to go.